lee-jian-hui/lee-jian-hui/README.md

 <h2>A bit about me ...</h2>

 - 📚 I am currently in my <strong>2nd Year</strong> pursuing a  Computer Science Degree at Monash University.
-- 👨‍💻 I Have proficiency in Web Dev, mobile dev and Algorithms.
+- 👨‍💻 I Have proficiency in Web Dev, Mobile Dev, Algorithms and Data Structures.
-- 🌱 Currently learning ML/AI, Blockchain, decentralized Apps as well as the applying financial models to IT projects.
+- 🌱 Currently learning Databases, ML/AI, Blockchain, decentralized Apps as well as the applying financial models to IT projects.
 - 🌱Looking to learn VR and AR technologies.